ROI of CSR

 Employee Onboarding

-Team up new employees with their managers during hands-on volunteer activities.
-It's first-hand proof that your company cares about their community.
-A differentiating action from the get-go that builds bonds.
-Managers gain behavioral insights that may be difficult to spot in the workplace.
+Team up new employees with their leaders/managers during hands-on volunteer activities at nonprofits that improve the lives of others.
+It is first-hand proof your company cares about their community.
+A differentiating action from the start that builds trust.
+Managers also gain behavioral insights that may be difficult to spot in workplaces.

 Employees With Similar Jobs